Frees1990/Spelling-Junior/README.md

 - Images that are used are within school age visual taste.

 ## **Features**
+### GAME NAVIGATION
+    - Home page enables the users to enter their name and how many words they want to spell.
+    - In the Game page it allows the user to have 3 chances when they mispelled the word and an alert will show how the word is spelled.
+      - It also shows how many they have spelled right and how many they spelled incorrectly.
+      - I have also added a repeat button to allow users to let the word repeat as many times they like.
+One of my testers complained that she could not understand the accent of the voice.
+However, this is something I do not know what to do.
+In my theory and testing the voice is dependable to the device that you use.
+In my computer it is a male with a very strong london accent and then on my phone is a woman with a strong northern accent.
+When I let my sister use it in croatia it was a different accent too.
+I let my brother use it Philippines he got an american accent.
+      -Alerts are there too
+        1 - To let them know that they have spelled it wrong or right 2 - To let them know that the game has finishes 3 - To guide the user what they need to do next.

 ### NAVIGATION BAR ON ALL PAGES WITH ACTIVE HIGHLIGHT
   - Compared to my 1st milestone project, my game only has a few pages and this game is quite straight forward.
 To avoid confusion I made the game simple with a few features that could help users navigate the game easily.